SSH-Pulse/MixTrafficAnalysis/README.md

 - Implementation of the mixed traffic generation algorithm as described in the paper.
 - Utilities to generate tunneled mixed traffic.
-- Outputs include mixed pcap files, packet length, arrival time delta, and packet-level labels.
+- Outputs include mixed pcap files, packet length, time interval, and packet-level labels.
 - Example configurations and usage scripts.

 ## 🚀 Dataset